AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Background and Related Work

-\textit{Despite ongoing efforts from AI researchers and policymakers for AI safety, little attention has been paid to understanding the safety-related} engineering practices of downstream developers.
-Gaining insights from their perspective is crucial, as it reveals the state of practice and the challenges in addressing AI safety.
+\textit{Despite ongoing efforts from AI researchers and policymakers to address these technical risks, little attention has been paid to understanding the current engineering practices of downstream developers on approaching these failure risks}.
+Gaining insights from their perspective is crucial, as it reveals the state of practice and the challenges in addressing practical AI failures.
 This understanding helps identify and bridge gaps in knowledge (and knowledge transfer) between AI research, regulations, and real-world software engineering practices.